 THE DEAN ’S OUTSTANDING STUDENT TEACHING AWARDS

-These awards honor outstanding classroom teaching by graduate students in the humanities, sciences, and social sciences.
-Based on teaching evaluations, departmental recommendations, and unsolicited written student testimonials, these $1,000 awards are presented at the Graduate School’s Convocation.
+These $1000 awards honor outstanding classroom teaching by graduate students in the humanities, sciences, and social sciences; they are based on teaching evaluations, departmental recommendations, and unsolicited written student testimonials.
 Nominations are made by department chairs.